—

 gas.equilibrate("TP")

-# Get the mole fraction.
+# Get the mole fraction for carbon and hydrogen excited states.

-X = gas["C", "C(1D)", "C(1S)", "C(5So)"].X
+X_C = gas["C", "C(1D)", "C(1S)", "C(5So)"].X

-# Plot log(x/g) vs energy
+# Plot log(x/g) vs energy for carbon excited states.

-# Fit data to `y=b-a*x`
+# Fit data to `y=b-a*x` for carbon excited states.

 ax.plot(